This article covers the different ways to test API module configurations at Unqork.

 |---|---|

-Below is an example of what you see if you select the Execution Sequence Test Type.
+Below is an example of the Execution Sequence Test Type.

 Using the Validate Fields Test Type

-Under Test Types, Validate Fields requires extra information.
-After selecting Validate Fields, you'll see the following options display:
+Under Test Types, Validate Fields requires additional information.
+After selecting Validate Fields, the following options display:

 Attribute | Description |